IanLunn/Sequence/README.md

 ## Demo Themes

-- Basic
+- Basic - A basic slider that moves side to side
-- Modern Slide In
+- Modern Slide In - A minimalist theme for showcasing products
-- Pop Slide
+- Pop Slide - A colourful slider with highlighted pagination
-- Cube X
+- Cube X - A basic 3D cube that spins on the X axis
+- Test Theme - Used for Testing Sequence.js and its API
-- Test Theme
+- Multiple Test Theme - A theme to test multiple instances of Sequence

 ## Features